cockroachdb/docs/src/current/_includes/v24.1/prod-deployment/process-termination.md

 - On production deployments, use the process manager, orchestration system, or other deployment tooling to send `SIGTERM` to the process.
 For example, with [`systemd`](https://www.freedesktop.org/wiki/Software/systemd/), run `systemctl stop {systemd config filename}`.

-- If you run CockroachDB in the foreground for local testing, you can use `ctrl-c` in the terminal to terminate the process.send `SIGINT` to the process, or send the `SIGINT` signal manually.
+- If you run CockroachDB in the foreground for local testing, you can use `ctrl-c` in the terminal to terminate the process.send `SIGINT` to the process.